 The Line-Identification Configuration Option is designed for use when the line is assigned a LAN segment number as though it were a two system LAN segment in accordance with the Source Routing algorithm.
-This option MUST NOT be included in the same Configure-Request as the Bridge-Identification option.

 The Source Routing Route Descriptor and its use are specified by the IEEE 802.1D Appendix on Source Routing.
 It identifies the segment to which the interface is attached by its configured segment number, and itself by bridge number on the segment.